Category Archives: German Royals

 Alfred and Marie had five children:

-Over the next nearly twenty years, Alfred’s distinguished naval career saw him serve as Admiral Superintendent of Naval Reserves, Commander-in-Chief of both the Channel Fleet and the Mediterranean Fleet, as well as Commander-in-Chief, Plymouth.
-And in June 1893, he was made Admiral of the Fleet, the highest rank in the British Navy.
+Over the next nearly twenty years, Alfred’s distinguished naval career saw him serve as Admiral Superintendent of Naval Reserves, Commander-in-Chief of both the Channel Fleet and the Mediterranean Fleet, and Commander-in-Chief, Plymouth.
+In June 1893, he was made Admiral of the Fleet, the highest rank in the British Navy.

-Prince Alfred (right) with his brothers Edward, Prince of Wales (left) and Arthur, Duke of Connaught, June 1893. source: Wikipedia
+Prince Alfred (right) with his brothers Edward, Prince of Wales (left) and Arthur, Duke of Connaught. source: Wikipedia

-However, his Royal Navy career would soon come to an end.
+However, Alfred’s Royal Navy career would soon come to an end.
 On August 23, 1893, Alfred’s uncle Ernst died, and he became the reigning Duke of Saxe-Coburg and Gotha.
-While this had been the plan for many years, Alfred resented having to give up his naval career as well as his British life.
-He gave up his annuity and his seat in the House of Lords and became the first person to voluntarily resign from the Privy Council.
+While this had been the plan for many years, Alfred resented having to give up his naval career and his British life.
+He gave up his British annuity, his seat in the House of Lords, and became the first person to voluntarily resign from the Privy Council.
 However, he successfully petitioned Parliament to continue the separate funding he received to maintain Clarence House for the rest of his life.

 The transition to his new position was not easy.
-The people were mostly against the idea of a British prince being their Duke (despite the fact that his father was born a Prince of Saxe-Coburg and Gotha).
-But Alfred managed to build up the people’s confidence in him, and soon became quite popular.
-Leaving most of the governing to the State Ministry, Alfred instead spent his time traveling, hunting, and following all the latest advances of the Royal Navy – the career which he missed greatly.
+The people were mostly against the idea of a British prince being their Duke even though his father was born a Prince of Saxe-Coburg and Gotha.
+But Alfred managed to build up the people’s confidence in him and soon became quite popular.
+Leaving most of the governing to the State Ministry, Alfred spent his time traveling, hunting, and following all the latest advances of the Royal Navy which he greatly missed.

 The Ducal Mausoleum in the Glockenberg Cemetery. photo: by Störfix – Selbst fotografiert, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=4010189